pivotal/skenario/docs/architecture.md

 Skenario asks dispatcher:
     - Dispatcher, tell me how many pods do I need?
-Dispatcher gets a request and delegates it to the HPA plugin:
+The dispatcher gets a request and delegates it to the HPA plugin:
     - The HPA plugin, tell me how many pods does Skenario need?
 The HPA plugin gets a request and delegates it to Kubernetes:
     - Kubernetes, tell me how many pods does Skenario need?
-Kubernetes get a request and gives a response, the number of pods, to the HPA plugin:
+Kubernetes gets a request and gives a response, the number of pods, to the HPA plugin:
-    - The HPA plugin, here is the number of pods which Skenario needs.
+    - The HPA plugin, here is the number of pods that Skenario needs.
 The HPA plugin gets a response and passes it to the dispatcher:
-    - Dispatcher, here is the number of pods which Skenario needs.
+    - Dispatcher, here is the number of pods that Skenario needs.
-Dispatcher gets a response and passes it to Skenario:
+The dispatcher gets a response and passes it to Skenario:
-    - Skenario, here is the number of pods which you need.
+    - Skenario, here is the number of pods that you need.

-From architecture perspective, the diagram below reflects scaling lifecycle.
+From an architecture perspective, the diagram below reflects the scaling lifecycle.

 ```